eps1lon/untouched-files-dt-repo/README.md

 # You won't create any merge conflicts.
 Only PRs from outdated base branches
 # will be created with merge conflicts
 ```

+## Contributing

+This repository is only intended to help migrate the DT repository to prettier.
+PRs that extend usage of this script beyond this purpose will not be accepted.